-Initially, you'll talk to your doctor or a urologist about penile implants.
-During your visit, your doctor will likely:
+Initially, you'll talk to your health care provider or a urologist about penile implants.
+During your visit, your health care provider will likely:

 - Review your medical history.
 Be prepared to answer questions about current and past medical conditions, especially your experience with ED.
-Talk about any medications you're taking or have taken recently, as well as any surgeries you've had.
+Talk about medications you take or have taken recently, as well as any surgeries you've had.

 Do a physical exam.
-To make sure penile implants are the best options for you, your doctor will do a physical exam, including a complete urologic exam.
-Your doctor will confirm the presence and nature of ED, and make sure that your ED can't be treated in another way.
+To make sure penile implants are the best options for you, your health care provider will do a physical exam, including a complete urologic exam.
+Your health care provider will confirm the presence and nature of ED, and make sure that your ED can't be treated in another way.

-He or she will also try to determine whether there's any reason that penile implant surgery is likely to cause complications.
-Your doctor will also examine your ability to use your hands, since some penile implants require greater manual dexterity than others.
+Your provider may also try to determine whether there's a reason that penile implant surgery is likely to cause complications.
+Your health care provider will also examine your ability to use your hands, since some penile implants require greater manual dexterity than others.

 Discuss your expectations.
 Make sure you understand what the procedure involves and the type of penile implant that suits you best.
-It's also important to know that the procedure is considered permanent and irreversible.
+Remember that the procedure is considered permanent and irreversible.

-Your doctor will also explain the benefits and risks, including potential complications.
-Ideally, you'll include your partner in the discussion with your doctor.
+Your health care provider will also explain the benefits and risks, including potential complications.
+Ideally, you'll include your partner in the discussion with your health care provider.